kenlowrie/smd/docs/userdocs.md

     [link.debug.link] - **Dumping variables and links**
     [link.summary.link] - **Summary of the User Guide**

-## What is AVScript?
+## What is SMD?
-AVScript is a Python utility that takes plain text files loosely (oh, so loosely) based on Markdown as input, and generates Audio/Video (A/V) Style scripts in HTML format.
+SMD is a Python utility that takes plain text files loosely (oh, so loosely) based on Markdown as input, and generates Audio/Video (A/V) Style scripts in HTML format.
 A CSS file is used to style the output, making it super easy to customize the final render to your liking.

 At least that's how it started out.
 It's grown quite a bit since the early days, and this document will attempt to provide an in-depth overview of most of the capabilities of the package.